shlee9605/team4-yolosocket/README.md

 ## Torch

 ### Installation
-This allows you to use Torch library, which means that you are now
+This allows you to use the Torch library.
-available to Use Trained Yolo .pt Model
+You would then be able to use the Trained Yolo .pt Model

 ```console
 > pip install torch>=1.7.0
 ```

 ### Configuration
-To use yolo model and call the trained model successfully,
+To use the yolo model and call the trained model successfully,
-You need to specify your yolo model's path
+you would need to specify your yolo model's path.

-Below Shows how I specify My Yolo&Yolo model
+Below shows how I specified my Yolo & Yolo model
 ```Python
 ...
 model_label = torch.hub.load('../yolov5', 'custom', path='../yolov5/runs/train/dices5/weights/last.pt', source='local') # Read Train Model